 Service

 The Township Service Department performs various statutory tasks on Township roads, as well as additional tasks as directed by the Board of Trustees.
-The Service Department currently operates out of leased space that is centrally located at 7996 Darrow Road in the Township.
+The Service Department currently operates out of Township-owned space that is centrally located at 7996 Darrow Road in the Township.
 The Service Department has a full array of vehicles and equipment to complete most tasks in-house, with remaining work completed by Township-supervised outside contractors.

 Funding